 Winter is not a great time for cell phones.
 Cold temperatures have a negative impact on your phone's battery, which can lead to unexpected shutdowns.
-Fortunately, the effects are only temporary and can be avoided by following a few basic tips.
 Here are answers to a few of the most commonly asked questions about how cold affects your cell phone's performance.

-Chemical aging refers to a combination of factors that impact your battery's overall lifespan.
-These factors include the number of charge cycles the battery has gone through in addition to how well it has been cared for.
+The term chemical aging refers to a combination of factors that impact your battery's overall lifespan.
+These factors include the number of charge cycles the battery has gone through and how well the battery has been cared for.

-As a lithium-ion battery begins to chemically age, the amount of charge it is capable of holding will decrease, resulting in a shorter performance time before it needs to be recharged.
-For tips on getting the most out of your phone’s battery life cycle, consult our cell phone charging guide.
+As a lithium-ion battery begins to chemically age, the amount of charge it's capable of holding will decrease, resulting in a shorter performance before it needs to be recharged.
+For this reason, a chemically aged battery will not perform as well in the cold as a new battery.

 There's no set temperature at which a phone will start to malfunction.
 Your phone's performance in winter conditions depends largely on the health of the battery itself.
-If your battery has experienced chemical aging (there’s that term again), it will be more susceptible to the impact of cold.
-As a general rule, users should try to keep their phones between 32° and 95° F.
+If your battery has experienced chemical aging, it will be more susceptible to the impact of cold.
+As a general rule though, users should try to keep their phones between 32℉ and 95℉.

 Despite our best efforts, accidents do happen.
-If your phone has a broken screen, port, button or some other damage, bring it to the experts at your nearest Batteries Plus Bulbs.
-Our stores offer fast, convenient cell phone repair service, including cell phone screen repair, cell phone battery replacement and other fixes for your Apple, Samsung or other major brand device.
-Schedule your appointment online today.
+If your phone has a dying battery, a broken screen or some other issue, bring it to the experts at your nearest Batteries Plus location.
+Our stores offer fast, convenient cell phone repair service for your Apple, Samsung or other major brand device.
+Learn more about what we fix, then stop in or schedule your appointment online today.